Want to make your visit to Austin as sustainable as possible? Here’s how to reduce your footprint while enjoying the vibrant city.

 Beer

-Find a long list of local breweries here, but make sure not to miss local and eco-conscious favorites like largely organic Jester King or sustainably-focused Beerbug Brewing for refreshing brews.
+Find a long list of local breweries here, but make sure not to miss local and eco-conscious favorites like largely organic Jester King or sustainably-focused Beerburg Brewing for refreshing brews.
 Each has a unique selection and list of specialties, so find your favorite and drink local!

 Cider